luuquangtrung/luuquangtrung.github.io/_pages/research.md

 ### Research interest
 * Network slicing in 5G and beyond
-* Network Function Virtualization (NFV) and Softwared Defined Networking (SDN)
+* Network function virtualization (NFV) and softwared defined networking (SDN)
-* Resource allocation and provisioning
+* Opimisation of resource allocation and provisioning
+* Quality of multimedia services, *e.g.*, adaptive video streaming
-* Modeling of Integer Linear Program (ILP) and design of heuristics for network optimization problems
+* Modeling of integer linear program (ILP) and design of heuristics for network optimization problems

 ### Publications
 My list of publications can be found [here](https://luuquangtrung.github.io/publications/)